bkvirendra/imdb-scraper/README.md

 ####You can use it by passing any valid `imdb id` as an argument:

-For eg.
+####This starts the flask server serving

-    $ python imdb.py tt1392170
+    $ python imdb.py

 This will return a `JSON` object containing the data for the movie.

-try it out at http://getimdb.herokuapp.com/
+try it out at http://getimdb.v3r.uk/